 - Pharmacy: Only retail, public pharmacy revenue for non-health center patients is reported on Table 9E, Line 10, and the related cost is reported on Table 8A, Line 12.
-Follow the guidance for other pharmacy reporting situations as described in the UDS Manual, Appendix B. - The revenue received from indigent care programs that subsidize services rendered to patients who are uninsured are reported on Table 9E, while the charges for these services are reported on Table 9D.
-Follow the detailed reporting requirements included in the UDS Manual, Appendix B to address the cross-table reporting.
+Follow the guidance for other pharmacy reporting situations as described in Appendix B of the UDS Manual. - The revenue received from indigent care programs that subsidize services rendered to patients who are uninsured are reported on Table 9E, while the charges for these services are reported on Table 9D.
+Follow the detailed reporting requirements included in Appendix B of the UDS Manual to address the cross-table reporting.

-Appendix D: Health Center Health Information Technology (HIT) Capabilities
+Appendix D: Health Center Health Information Technology (Health IT) Capabilities